carlos-cardoso/carlos-cardoso.github.io/docs/projects.markdown

 {% include module.html image_path="/assets/table_tennis.gif" height="220px" width="300px" title="Learning Robot Table Tennis" description="
 [https://github.com/carlos-cardoso/robot-skills](https://github.com/carlos-cardoso/robot-skills)

 My MSc project.
 A robot that learns how to hit a table tennis ball autonomously through exploration from a small set of initial demonstrations.
-Implemented in a simulated environment as well as in a real robotic platform.
-A BioRob manipulator + OptiTrack motion capture system that tracks the position of the ball.
+I implemented the system in a simulated environment and on a real robotic platform, consisting of a BioRob manipulator + OptiTrack motion capture system that tracks the ball's position.

 (Julia, C++, Python, ROS)
 " %}